Yodo1Games/Yodo1-MAS-SDK-Android-Demo/README.md

 	```
 	5.2 Yodo1-MAS-SDK-Android-Demo-Kotlin

-	Update the `AppId` value in `MainActivity.kt` file with the `AppId` from your MAS account.
+	Update the `AppKey` value in `MainActivity.kt` file with the `AppKey` from your MAS account.

 	```
-	Yodo1Mas.getInstance().init(this, "Your App Id", object : Yodo1Mas.InitListener {
+	Yodo1Mas.getInstance().init(this, "Your AppKey", object : Yodo1Mas.InitListener {
             override fun onMasInitSuccessful() {

             }